According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 The pocketed coils, aside from being durable, aid in aligning your spine properly and support this alignment in any sleeping position.

-Overall, I enjoyed sleeping on the Helix Midnight.
-It’s a comfortable and reasonably priced bed that is no worse than its more expensive competitors.
+Overall, The Helix Midnight is a comfortable and reasonably priced hybrid bed that is no worse than its more expensive competitors.

 - Average and heavy side sleepers.
 Medium feel may work for a side sleeper of any weight, but when combined with a strong coil core, it can work even for heavier individuals.